Offset vs Redraw - It isn't complicated

 Understanding the Difference Between Offset Accounts and Redraw Facilities

-When it comes to managing a mortgage, borrowers often look for ways to reduce interest payments and pay off their loan faster.
-Two common add on features that can help achieve these goals are offset accounts and redraw facilities.
-Although they serve similar purposes, they operate differently.
-Here's a closer look at each:
+When managing a mortgage, many borrowers aim to reduce their interest payments and accelerate loan repayment.
+Two popular features designed to help achieve these goals are offset accounts and redraw facilities.
+Though both serve similar purposes, they function differently.
+Let’s explore how each works:

 Offset Accounts